voidstarsec/hw-hacking-lab/wiki/soldering.md

 ### Low Cost

-Ideally, you want something with adjustable temperature and removable tips; below is a very solid starter kit from Amazon, which makes for a good beginner iron.
+Below is a very solid starter kit from Amazon, which makes for a good beginner iron.
 Before buying a more expensive iron, use this iron to learn proper [care and maintenance](https://forum.digikey.com/t/how-to-clean-tin-and-maintain-soldering-iron-tip).

 - [KSGER T12 Soldering Station](https://www.amazon.com/KSGER-Soldering-Electronic-Controller-Equipments/dp/B0974F1VQ5)

 For a portable option, the [TS-100](https://www.ifixit.com/products/ts100-soldering-iron) or [TS-101](https://rotorriot.com/products/ts101-portable-soldering-iron-programmable-smart-iron) is an excellent choice.
-These are great for travel, have interchangable tips and are relatively low cost.
+These are great for travel, have interchangeable tips and are relatively low cost.

 ### High Cost